bentoler22/Flatiron_Phase_1_Project/README.md

 ## Next Steps
  - **Determine what factors impact ratings:** The analysis conducted revealed the effects of several movie elements on profits and ROI; however, each of thos elements showed no substanital effect on ratings.
 Future analysis should focus on identifying movie attributes to impact ratings.
- - **Explore the impact of cast and crew on movie profits:** This analysis could determine where the studio needs to invests in experienced
+ - **Explore the impact of cast and crew on movie success:** This analysis could identify which cast and crew positions (i.e directors, actors, writers) are most crucial to the the success of a movie.
+ - **Analyze the influence that streaming platforms have had on box office returns:** In recent years, streaming platforms have become more prevelant.
+Looking at the overall trend of box office gross profits could lend insight into the impact streaming has had on the movie industry.